LucienBrule/gpu-scoring-tool/.junie/tasks/closed/TASK.research.quantization-heuristic.md

 ## 🧩 Task: Develop Quantization Capability Heuristic

-Junie, your task is to implement a heuristic function that flags GPU listings as “quantization-capable” based on key characteristics derived from metadata.
+Junie, your task is to implement a heuristic function that flags GPU listings as "quantization-capable" based on key characteristics derived from metadata.
 This tag will help identify cards well-suited for low-bit inference workloads like LoRA or quantized LLMs (e.g. 4-bit 70B models).

 ---